shakhbozabdigapporov/Yolov8-Deepsort_object_Tracking/README.md

 ## Deep Sort

-We are working on [this fork](https://github.com/computervisiondeveloper/deep_sort) from deep sort official implementation.
+Fork Deepsort object tracking using [This link](https://github.com/computervisiondeveloper/deep_sort).

-You can download deep sort feature extraction model [here](https://drive.google.com/open?id=18fKzfqnqhqW3s9zwsCbnVJ5XF2JFeqMp).
+Add this deepsort repository using deepsort/ folder.

 ## data

-You can doenload any video data to test from you tube or other websites.
+You can download any video data to test from you tube or other websites.
 Put your downloaded video in the data/ folder.
 Example: data/example.mp4.
 Then change the path in the main.py.